robert-pierce/github_scoring_service/README.md

-# github_scoring_service
+# Github Scoring Service

-The github_scoring_service is a service that will keep track of github activity and will assign a score to users of that repo based off the different events they trigger from their activity.
+The Github Scoring Service is a service that will keep track of github activity and will assign a score to users of a repository based off of events triggered by a users activity.

-At its heart, the github_scoring_service is a simple HTTP server that listens for events pushed by a Github webhook.
-Once received, an event is persisted in the database.
+At its heart, the Github Scoring Service is a simple HTTP server that listens for events pushed by a github webhook.
+Once received, an event is persisted in a database.

-Users can then query the github_scoring_service for information about the scores of certain users.
+Users can then query the Github Scoring Service for information about the scores of certain users.

 See the API section below for a detailed overview of the API.